chriszero/ED-Router/Readme.md

 ## VoiceAttack Variables
 * {INT:EdRouter_total_jumps} : Number of waypoints in the list.
 Set when calculate_route completes
 * {TXT:EDRouter_current_waypoint} : Current waypoint
+* {INT:EDRouter_jump_number} : Rank in the sequence of waypoints.
+This number will increase or decrease as you change the currently selected waypoint.
+* {DEC:EDRouter_travel_percent } : % of waypoints that where reached since the start of the route.

 Note: The following values are provided by Spansh, your real disatance traveled or number of jumps to do might be different in reality.
 * {DEC:EDRouter_distance_left} : At the next waypoint, you will have this distance left to do (in Ly).
 Set when calculate_route or next/prev waypoint